ablab-nthu/LinearCDSfold/README.md

 -f <FILE_NAME>
 ```

 `-f` specifies an additional CSV file containing only MFE and CAI results for each `lambda`.
-The file should use the .csv extension.
 If `-f` is not specified, the default output file is `result.csv`.

 ## Examples